VET Student Loan Withdrawal from Courses and Cancellation of Enrolment VET Student Loan Withdrawal from Courses and Cancellation of Enrolment Purpose

-NOTE: Students may be eligible to have their VET Student Loan balance re-credited, however, they must meet the special circumstances criteria.
+Students may be eligible to have their VET Student Loan balance re-credited, however, they must meet the special circumstances criteria.
+Withdrawal Process Step 1

-Students of TrainSmart Australia who wish to withdraw from a VET course of study, or VET unit of study must submit a withdrawal request in writing, via email to email@example.com
+Students of TrainSmart Australia who wish to withdraw from a VET course of study, or VET unit of study must indicate an intent to withdraw in writing, via email to firstname.lastname@example.org

-All withdrawal requests are reviewed by the Student Administration Team.
+All withdrawal requests are actioned by the Student Administration Team and the date of the initial request is documented on the student record.
 If necessary, students are contacted to discuss their withdrawal request and possible options moving forward.
+NOTE:

-NOTE: Should students no longer wish to proceed with their withdrawal request, a withdrawal form will not be issued.
+Should students no longer wish to proceed with their withdrawal request, a withdrawal form will not be issued.
+Step 3

-Once the student withdrawal request is confirmed the Student Administration Team will issue the relevant withdrawal form to the student.
+Student Administration Team will acknowledge the request to withdraw within 72 hours and issue the relevant withdrawal form to the student.
 This form is issued electronically, however, if students do not have internet access, this form will be mailed to a nominated postal address.
+Step 4

 Suite 404, Level 4, 815 Pacific Highway